Fractionally Quantized Recurrence Detection Times in Monitored Quantum Many-Body Systems

 \right) - \left(

-\right)$ floating $\alpha_{ij}$s.
+\right)$ unconstrained $\alpha_{ij}$s.
 Let us denote this number by $N_{2 D}$.
 We choose $N_{2 D}$ members of the set $\alpha_{ij}$.
-We assign to these floating $\alpha_{ij}$s orthogonal vectors [like what we did for $(\alpha_{34},\alpha_{24})\rightarrow (1,0)$ and $(0,1)$], but now we have $N_{2D}$ such vectors instead of two].
-From these seed vectors we find in principle the other $\alpha_{ij}$.
-Hence $N_{2D}$ is also the number of dark states for two bath spin excitations.
+We assign to these unconstrained $\alpha_{ij}$s orthogonal vectors [like what we did for $(\alpha_{34},\alpha_{24})\rightarrow (1,0)$ and $(0,1)$], but now we have $N_{2D}$ such vectors instead of two].
+From these seed vectors, we find in principle the other $\alpha_{ij}$.
+Hence, $N_{2D}$ is also the number of dark states for two bath spin excitations.

 {\em Three excited spins}.
 The number of ways to arrange $2$ spins among $N-1$ is $\left( \right)$, this being the number of equations for the $\alpha_{ijk}$ to be solved.
-The number of unknowns (number of possible three spin excitations) is $\left( \right)$.
+The number of unknowns (number of possible three-spin excitations) is $\left( \right)$.
 Hence

 For $N=5$ we get a negative number, so there are no dark states in this case.
 A similar cutoff will be found in general for other values of $N$.

 {\em $K$ excited spins}.
 In general, we see that for a bath with $K$ excited spins, hence clearly $K \le N$, we have